austin-hua/OS_Project1/report.md

 ### Contributions
-Jason designed the program architecture, wrote the system calls and studied Linux FIFO scheduler.
+Jason designed the program architecture, wrote the system calls, studied Linux FIFO scheduler, and wrote the report.
 Michael designed the timer.
 Naveno and Seth designed the SJF and PSJF scheduling algorithms.
 Shally and Ann Jee designed the RR and FIFO scheduling algorithms.